ValtierraXavier/CLI-PythonProject/README.md

 # CLI-PythonProject
-Create a CLI contact or flashcard app.
+Create a CLI ContactBook.app or FlashCard app.